jarun/buku/README.md

 `buku` is a powerful cmdline bookmark management utility written in Python3 and SQLite3. `buku` exists because of my monumental dependency on <a href="http://historio.us/">historious</a>.
 I wanted the same database on my local system.
 However, I couldn't find an equally flexible cmdline solution.
 Hence, `Buku` (after my son's nickname).

-You can add bookmarks to `buku` with title and tags, optionally fetch page title from web, search by keywords for matching tags or title or URL, update and remove bookmarks, title or tags.
+You can add bookmarks to `buku` with title and tags, optionally fetch page title from web, search by keywords for matching URL, title or tags, update and remove bookmarks, title or tags.
 You can open the URLs from search results directly in the browser.
 You can encrypt or decrypt the database file manually, optionally with custom number of hash passes for key generation.

 `buku` can also handle piped input, which lets you combine it with `xsel` (on Linux) and use a shortcut to add selected or copied text as bookmark without touching the terminal.
 Ref: [buku & xsel: add selected or copied URL as bookmark](http://tuxdiary.com/2016/03/26/buku-xsel/)